pawelasinski/datasync_pipeline/README.md

 syntax = "proto3";

 /*
- * The package 'example' groups all messages in this file.
+ * The package "example" groups all messages in this file.
  * This prevents naming conflicts with other schemas.
  */
 package example;

 message Person {
-    // The field 'name' stores a person's name in UTF-8 format. string name = 1; // Default value is "", if not set.
+    // The field "name" stores a person's name in UTF-8 format. string name = 1; // Default value is "", if not set.

-    // The field 'age' indicates the age as a 32-bit integer. int32 age = 2; // Default value is 0, if not set.
+    // The field "age" indicates the age as a 32-bit integer. int32 age = 2; // Default value is 0, if not set.
 }
 ```